 - What is something you would change about this school if you could, maybe if you became the principal?

 Below are some sample main questions and some follow-up questions.
 Feel free to add to the follow-up list as best suits your students:

-- (How many of you) play an instrument?
+- How many of you play an instrument?
+Which ones?

 - Like pizza?
 With cheese?
 What kind?
 Other toppings?

 - Know a quote from a book or poem or music?
 Know the author or composer?
 Who can share an example?

-- Like hot weather/cold weather?
+- Like hot (or cold) weather?
 Being in the sun?
 Being in the rain?
 Thunderstorms?
 Windy days?

-- Have ever been to a concert, play, show, sports event?
+- Have ever been to a concert, play, show, or sports event?
 Indoors?
 Outdoors?
+What have you seen?